ifedapoolarewaju/use-clean-effect/README.md

 ### Additional clean-up Function

 For most cases you won't need to add a clean up function to your `useCleanEffect` callback, since it implicitly handles the clean-up logic.
-However, if your use-case requires that you spcecifically handle a clean-up logic, you can still return your clean-up function the way you would do it for React's `useEffect`.
+However, if your use-case requires that you specifically handle a clean-up logic, you can still return your clean-up function the way you would do it for React's `useEffect`.

 ```js
 import { useCleanEffect } from 'use-clean-effect'